aCeTotal/hypr-arch/README.md

 6. bash <(curl -sL bit.ly/install_hyprarch)

 7. You can start using your system.
-(You may need to hit the user icon in the middle of the SDDM/Login screen to select your user.)
-Make your own changes in hyprland config: vim .config/hypr/hyprland.conf, especially screen resolution, framerate and bindings.
-Until that happens:

 SUPER + Enter = Terminal,
 SUPER + P = App launcher,